What to expect on a Golden Monkey trekking safari in Mgahinga National Park

-- Sunscreen, a first aid kit, garden gloves to protect your hands, a refillable water bottle, and a recognition book.
+- Sunscreen, a first aid kit, garden gloves to protect your hands, a refillable water bottle, and a recognition book, among others.

 Golden monkey trekking rules and regulations

-The Uganda Wildlife Authority developed rules and regulations to protect the natural habitat of the golden monkeys and trekkers, and these are to be followed by every trekker.
-The rules are re-echoed during a briefing on the trek day and these include:
+The Uganda Wildlife Authority came up with rules and regulations to protect the natural habitat of the golden monkeys and trekkers, and these are to be followed by every trekker.
+The rules are re-echoed during a briefing on the trek day, and these include:

-- Only 8 members are allowed to trek with an assigned golden monkey family.
+- Only eight members are allowed to trek with an assigned golden monkey family.

 - Switch off your flash when taking photos of the golden monkeys